jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 Make sure that the public key is stored on the CloudWatch Log proxy server under a user's directory ``` ./ssh/authorized_keys ```.

 ### Create SCP script

+In this lab we will be sending ```cme.log``` via SCP.
+This is not a perfect approach of sending logs, but this tutorial is meant for demonstration purpose.
+You can also use other means of sending logs

 On the CloudGuard Management server, we will need to create a script to send CME logs.
 Download [the script](send-logs-to-proxy.sh) from this repository, and update the variable accordingly.